Call our support: +919560209793

 Introduction to Imatinib

 Imatinib is a medicine that helps treat certain types of cancer.
 It was approved by the FDA in 2001.
-Since then, it has become an important part of cancer treatment.
+Since then, it has become a crucial component of cancer treatment.
 Imatinib works by targeting specific proteins that cause cells to grow abnormally.
 This makes it more precise than regular chemotherapy.
-It is especially useful for treating chronic myeloid leukemia (CML) and gastrointestinal stromal tumors (GIST).
+It is beneficial for treating chronic myeloid leukemia (CML) and gastrointestinal stromal tumors (GIST).
 Both conditions involve problems with how cells grow and communicate.
 Imatinib blocks these signals, which helps stop cancer from spreading.

-Imatinib is also used for other conditions, like hypereosinophilic syndrome and dermatofibrosarcoma protuberans.
+Imatinib is also used to treat other conditions, such as hypereosinophilic syndrome and dermatofibrosarcoma protuberans.

 It is sold under the brand name Gleevec by Novartis.
-Its generic version is more affordable, making it accessible to more people.
+Its generic version is more affordable, making it more accessible to a broader range of people.
 This has made Imatinib a key treatment for cancer and blood disorders.

 Mechanism of action

-Imatinib targets specific proteins that cause abnormal cell growth in certain cancers.
+Imatinib targets specific proteins that cause abnormal cell growth in certain types of cancer.
 One of the main proteins it blocks is BCR-ABL.
 This protein forms when two genes break and join together.
 BCR-ABL is found in chronic myeloid leukemia (CML).
 It causes cancer cells to grow uncontrollably.
 Imatinib binds to BCR-ABL.
-This stops it from working and halts signals that make cancer cells multiply.
+This prevents it from working and halts signals that cause cancer cells to multiply.

 Imatinib also targets KIT, another protein.
 KIT is found in gastrointestinal stromal tumors (GIST).
-In GIST, KIT is mutated and causes abnormal cell growth.
+In GIST, the KIT gene is mutated, causing abnormal cell growth.
 Imatinib blocks KIT’s activity.
 This prevents tumor growth and stops its progression.

 FDA and EMA Approval